kennyfraser/wp-sync-test/_pages/dev-service.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-This section describes the developer-specific DCOS components, explaining what is necessary to package and provide your own service on DCOS.
+<p>This section describes the developer-specific DCOS components, explaining what is necessary to package and provide your own service on DCOS.</p>

-The Mesosphere Datacenter Operating System (DCOS) provides the optimal user experience possible for orchestrating and managing a datacenter.
+<p>The Mesosphere Datacenter Operating System (DCOS) provides the optimal user experience possible for orchestrating and managing a datacenter.
 If you are an Apache Mesos developer, you are already familiar with developing a framework.
-DCOS extends Apache Mesos by including a web interface for health checks and monitoring, a command-line, a service packaging description, and a [repository][1] that catalogs those packages. <!-- ###
+DCOS extends Apache Mesos by including a web interface for health checks and monitoring, a command-line, a service packaging description, and a <a href="https://docs.mesosphere.com/overview/universe/">repository</a> that catalogs those packages. &lt;!-- ###

-<a name="integration"></a>DCOS Integration Points --> <!--
+<a name="integration"></a>DCOS Integration Points --&gt; <!--
 There are a number of ways to extend the capabilities of the DCOS all of which center around datacenter services.
 DCOS defines 2 types of services:

 * **Native** - An Apache Mesos framework which requires registration with the `mesos-master`.